 The Canadian Cascade Mountains.

-The train crossing the Fraser River.
-We came to a stop at Stillcreek where we became a still train.
-We sat for the first fifteen minutes until our conductor announced that a CN freight could not make the hill in front of us.
-Fifteen minutes later, he announced that the train was backing down the hill and would then split into two sections so they could double the hill after we cleared.
-After another fifteen minutes we started moving.
-Our conductor apologized for this unique delay and we then headed down the hill toward the station.
+Crossing the Fraser River.
+We stopped at Stillcreek and sat for the first fifteen minutes until our conductor announced that a Canadian National freight could not make the hill in front of us.
+Fifteen minutes later, he announced that the train was reversing down the hill and would split into two sections, so they could double the hill after we cleared.
+After another fifteen minutes, we started moving and the conductor apologized for this unique delay, then we continued down the hill toward the station.

-Westcoast Express cars at the VIA Vancouver shops.
+Westcoast Express bi-level commuter cars at the VIA Vancouver shops.

 VIA F40PH 6458 at the VIA maintenance facility.
-We pulled in to the gated storage area for the Talgo and the gate was closed behind us by a security guard.
-Once the checked baggage was off the train, they released the business class passengers first to go through Canadian Customs.
-We had an idea and received permission to do it.
+We pulled in to the gated storage area and the gate was closed behind us by a security guard.
+Once the checked baggage was off the train, the business class passengers were first to go through Canadian Customs.
+We asked if we could photograph the front of the train and received permission.

 The cab car of this new Talgo set, Mt.
 Bachelor.
 It will take me a while to get used to it.

 The front of our train in the cage at Pacific Central Station.
-We both cleared Canadian Customs without a snag walking over to the Main Street/Science World station and I bought Elizabeth and I day passes for Skytrain.
-We tapped our day passes to open the gate before we went upstairs to the platform.
-Vancouver is no longer on the honor system.
+We both cleared Canadian Customs without a snag then walked over to the Main Street/Science World Skytrain station and I bought Elizabeth and I day passes.
+We tapped our passes to open the gate before going upstairs to the platform.
+Vancouver is no longer on the honour system.

 SkyTrain has 53 stations on three lines: Expo, Millennium and Canada Lines.
 The Expo Line and Millennium Line are operated by British Columbia Rapid Transit Company under contract from TransLink {originally BC Transit}, a regional government transportation agency.
 The Canada Line is operated on the same principles by the private concessionaire ProTrans BC under contract to TransLink, and is an integrated part of the regional transport system.
 The Evergreen Extension, an extension to the Millennium Line, has been completed in the north east suburbs and began revenue service on December 2, 2016.

-This is the journey from basically VCC-Clark to the Lougheed Town Centre.
-From here it will all be new miles to the end at Lafarge Lake-Douglas.
+The journey from basically VCC-Clark to Lougheed Town Centre.
+From here it was new miles for both of us to the end at Lafarge Lake-Douglas.

 The journey from Lougheed Town Centre to Burquitlam.